sixshootercat/pokemon_battle_simulator/apps/backend/README.md

 1. Replace default Express server for Fastify for lower request latency
 2. Replace default tsc compiler for SWC to boost compilation times
+3. Add DB level check constraints to attack and hp cols
+4. Add API swagger docs to all endpoint routes

 ## Assumptions Made